SteveKola/grimoirelab-microtasks/microtask0&1/README.md

 `$ docker-compose up -d`

-to get ElasticSearch, Kibiter and MariaDB running on m system.
+to get ElasticSearch, Kibiter and MariaDB running on my machine.

 ### Setting up the repositories locally